dslab-epfl/svshi/svshi/documentation/documentation.md

 Once each device is entered in ETS, the programmer configures them to achieve the wanted behaviour for the building.
 She creates a group address for each function (as explained in [Section 1.1.3](#113-Functionality-and-group-addresses)).

 Each device exposes _communication objects_ that are like IO ports for the device.
-Each communication object can be linked to one or more group addresses (only one is allowed for those which _read_ the telegrams, i.e., actuator, but more than one are allowed for those which _write_ telegrams, i.e., sensors).
+Each communication object can be linked to one or more group addresses (only one is allowed for those which _read_ the telegrams, i.e. actuator, but more than one are allowed for those which _write_ telegrams, i.e. sensors).
 For example, a push button will at least expose a communication object "on/off state" that is like an output port connected to the bus that writes to the configured group address every time the state changes.
 The communication objects can be input, output or both.
 Devices also have settings that have to be modified in ETS.
 These settings can include parameters about the frequency at which updates are sent to the bus, whether or not the feedback should be sent (i.e., for an actuator sending its current state to the bus), complex settings about its behaviour, etc. These settings are, as explained by the domotic expert we met, the trickiest part about the configuration of a KNX installation.
 They are designed freely by the manufacturers, meaning that there is no uniformity across brands.
 Programmers must then learn how to configure each device by reading the documentation (also no uniformity there), which takes a lot of time.

 One important aspect to note is that the rules that dictate the behaviour are never represented or stored in ETS.
-The rules are generally written down in some document the programmer receives from the client (or designs herself) but they do not have any machine readable representation related to ETS.
+The rules are generally written down in some document the programmer receives from the client (or designs herself) but they do not have any machine-readable representation related to ETS.
 This means that, only having the ETS project and configured devices, it is not possible to get back the rules.
 There is also no direct relation between the rules and the actual configuration in ETS, therefore errors can easily be made by doing the "translation", which can lead to unwanted behaviour of the final installation.

 Once the configuration in ETS is done, the programmer can download to each device its own settings.
 The first time a device is configured, it must receive its individual address (see [Section 1.1.1](#111-KNX-topology)).
 For this step, a button must be physically pressed on the device to allow the individual address setting.
 For consequent application downloads, this is not necessary.
 ETS downloads the configuration to each device following the manufacturer's catalog entry by writing values in the device memory through commands sent on the bus.